hashicorp/terraform-website/content/source/docs/cloud/api/providers.html.md

 - Get a specific provider
 - Get the latest version for a specific provider

-- The public module registry discovery endpoints have the path prefix provided in the [discovery document](../../registry/api.html#service-discovery) which is currently `/api/registry/public/v1`.
+- The public registry discovery endpoints have the path prefix provided in the [discovery document](../../registry/api.html#service-discovery) which is currently `/api/registry/public/v1`.
 - [Authentication](./index.html#authentication) is handled the same as all other Terraform Cloud endpoints.

 ### Sample Proxy Request (public provider)